Your complete Salzburg guide to enjoying the best that the city has to offer. Written by a local.

 An in any city, staying in the city center will be more pricey.

-If you want cheaper rooms, look out for rooms and hotels outside the city or near the train station.
+If you are looking for budget friendly rooms, look out for rooms and hotels outside Salzburg or near the train station.
 Those tend to be the cheapest in town.